Tech + Sustainability = Leadership

 Blackrock CEO Larry Fink called on all companies "to disclose a plan for how their business model will be compatible with a net-zero economy" as a defining factor for their long-term prospects.
 And Accenture CEO Julie Sweet believes that "as industries reimagine and rebuild from the pandemic, they have the opportunity to embed sustainability by design to drive their customer agenda."

 The benefits of driving value creation for all stakeholders and helping meet the UN’s 2030 Agenda for Sustainable Development Goals (SDGs) go beyond good corporate citizenship.
 A recent Accenture study shows that tomorrow’s strongest-performing businesses are likely to be the “Twin Transformers”—companies that find new value at the intersection of digital technologies and sustainability.
 Powered by these twin engines of growth, they’re 2.5x more likely to outperform their peers.

 That resonates with our Accenture Technology Vision 2021.
-Each of its five trends offer a unique perspective on how masters of change build sustainability into their business and technology strategies:
+Each of its five trends offer a unique perspective on how experts at change build sustainability into their business and technology strategies:

 Business and technology strategies are becoming indistinguishable.
 And sustainability is central to their convergence.
 Architecting for sustainability begins with migration to cloud: average on-premise-to-cloud migrations can result in 84% carbon reduction.

 This is driven by efficiencies in cooling, hardware optimization and compute utilization, as well as the increasing use of renewable energy by public cloud providers.
 Sustainable software engineering practices—like choices related to coding language and AI accuracy—can add to these carbon savings.

 Data centers are projected to consume 8% of electricity worldwide by 2030.
 That’s up from 2% today.
 Moving to cloud and embracing Green IT and software can help create more energy-efficient, inclusive digital systems.